Keyboard shortcuts

 No Linux

 I’m a big fan of Linux.
 I first installed it from floppies.
-My old email address ctm@ardi.com is in the Linux kernel but only for miniscopically small changes (greatly exaggerated by Google’s AI1).
+My old email address ctm@ardi.com was in the Linux kernel but only for microscopically small changes.
 However, I do not have any experience with modern Linux GUI apps.
-Tauri can, however, build Linux apps, so if there’s interest, I may give it a try.
+Tauri can build Linux apps, so eventually there will be a Linux builds.

 iOSarm64Mb2.ipa